 Choosing Length, Gauge, and Pilot Holes

-• Thickness (gauge): Wood screws must be thick enough to grab onto the two boards.
+- Thickness (gauge): Best wood screws for furniture must be thick enough to grab onto the two boards.
 If they are too thin, your woodworking screws may pull out of the wood slab.
 If the table screws are too thick, it may split the wood, rendering it useless.

 However, wood screws gain power by friction and by the pressure of wood fibers gripping the threads.
 Making a pilot hole may reduce the grip around your screw threads.
 That’s why keeping wood fibers can significantly enhance the stability of your wood screws.